Malta in the Eurovision Song Contest 2008: Background

-For the 2008 Contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at it on 19 June 2007.
-Malta selected their entry consistently through a national final procedure, a method that was continued for their 2008 participation.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2008 contest on 19 June 2007.
+The Maltese broadcaster had selected its entry consistently through a national final procedure, a method that was continued for its 2008 participation.